 Unfortunately, there is a pretty standard process for attacking that cluster you’ve spent so much time working on.
-Consider the many possible attack vectors: using a leaked kubeconfig or leaked cloud credentials, a supply side attack, an exposed dashboard, or exploiting a known security vulnerability.
+Consider the many possible attack vectors: using a leaked kubeconfig or leaked cloud credentials, a supply chain attack, an exposed dashboard, or exploiting a known security vulnerability.
 The attacker can then execute some of their own code within your cluster, escalate privileges, and then cover their tracks.
 All of this behavior happens while also creating a persistent foothold, enabling attackers to steal secrets and data, consume compute resources for financial gain, or achieve any number of other results.

-From an insider threat perspective, role-based access control (RBAC) is essential for ensuring that only appropriate individuals in your organization have access to the Kubernetes cluster.
+From an insider threat perspective, RBAC is essential for ensuring that every person and application with access to your cluster has an appropriate level of permission.
 Managing RBAC profiles, and even gaining visibility into what's configured, can be an overwhelming task.
-A malicious insider acting inside the cluster could use existing permissions or elevate their permissions by exploiting known vulnerabilities, which is why it's critical to manage RBAC permissions, monitor for and patch known vulnerabilities in containers, and review the security permissions of your services.
+A malicious insider acting inside the cluster could use existing permissions or escalate their permissions by exploiting known vulnerabilities, which is why it's critical to manage RBAC, monitor for and patch known vulnerabilities in containers, and review the security permissions of your services.

+The Cloud Native Computing Foundation continues to provide an open source hub for projects including Kubernetes and Prometheus and Grafana, among others.
 Using open source software, such as Fairwinds’ Polaris, is a great first step towards checking your service configuration.
 With Polaris, you'll get a point-in-time snapshot of your Kubernetes security posture.
 Polaris also provides other best practice recommendations to help you discover Kubernetes misconfigurations and avoid problems.

 While Polaris improves Kubernetes deployments, the NSA Hardening Guide advocates for a more continuous approach to Kubernetes security.
 Fortunately, several of these recommendations can be implemented using Fairwinds Insights, which combines Polaris with other open source tools to provide a platform that simplifies Kubernetes complexity and reduces risk.